Computing Solution Operators of Boundary-value Problems for Some Linear Hyperbolic Systems of PDEs: Introduction

 The Friedrichs' method has turned out to be interesting from the computational point of view because it yields algorithms for solving PDEs's in the exact sense of Computable Analysis which are based on methods really used in Numerical Analysis.

-In this paper we prove computability for a broad class of boundary-value problems for \eqref{sist_1}, by using the difference approximations approach stemming from the work \cite{fri} and developed in \cite{gr,go71,go76,kps} and others.
-Many details of our proofs are similar to those of the proof of the existence theorem for the linear hyperbolic systems in \cite{go71,go76} but, since we refer to more rigorous approach of computable analysis we are forced to establish several additional estimates.
-Accordingly, we often refer to details of the proofs in \cite{go71,go76} but from time to time provide additional details or new ideas.
+In this paper we prove computability for a broad class of boundary-value problems for~\eqref{sist_1}, by using the difference approximations approach stemming from the work \cite{fri} and developed in \cite{gr,go71,go76,kps} and others.
+Many details of our proofs are similar to those of the proof of the existence theorem for the linear hyperbolic systems in \cite{go71,go76,fri} but, since we refer to more rigorous approach of computable analysis we are forced to establish several additional estimates.
+Actually, these proofs are based on careful estimates of the difference approximations of the considered differential operators, ideas of which can be also found e.g.\ in \cite{fri,strik,gr,gv}.

 Our study intensively uses the well-known classical theorem of the theory of difference schemes stating that the approximation and stability properties of a difference scheme imply its convergence to the solution of the correspondent differential equation in a suitable grid norm uniformly on steps.